Lidiya Skoblikova

 Lidiya Pavlovna Skoblikova (Лидия Павловна Скобликова; born 8 March 1939) is a retired Russian speed skater and coach.
-She represented the USSR Olympic team during the Olympic Winter Games in 1960, 1964 and 1968, and won a total of six gold medals, a record she shares with Dutch speed skater Ireen Wüst.
+She represented the USSR Olympic team during the Winter Olympic Games in 1960, 1964 and 1968, and won a total of six gold medals, a record she shares with Dutch speed skater Ireen Wüst.
 She also won 25 gold medals at the world championships and 15 gold medals at the USSR National Championships in several distances.
 She was also the first athlete to earn six gold medals in the Winter Olympics and the first to earn four gold medals at a single Olympic Winter Games.
 She was the most successful athlete at the 1960 and 1964 Winter Olympics, sharing the honour for 1960 Games with her compatriot Yevgeny Grishin.

 Career

 Skoblikova was born in Zlatoust, Soviet Union, some 160 km west of Chelyabinsk, Ural.
 She trained at Burevestnik and later at Lokomotiv sports societies.
 At age 19 in 1959, Skoblikova qualified for the Soviet team and placed third in the national championships.
 She repeated that performance at the world championships, winning two distance medals as well.
 The next season, she seemed headed for the world title after winning the 500 m and placing 2nd in the 1500 m, but she fell in the 1000 m.
 By winning the 3000 m, she managed to land on the podium anyway, placing third again.
 A favourite for the Olympics now, she entered three events.
 In the first race, the 1500 m, she broke the world record, and won the gold medal.
 After just missing a second medal in the 1000 m (fourth), Skoblikova approached the world record in the 3000 m (missing it by just half a second), but that was enough for her second gold medal.

 During the following years, Skoblikova fought with her teammates to become world champion.
 In 1961, she won the bronze for the third consecutive time, followed by the silver medal in 1962.
-In 1963, she finally managed to win the title.
+In 1963, she finally won the title.
 In Karuizawa, conditions were excellent, and Skoblikova won all four races, setting a new 1000 m world record in the process.

-For the 1964 Olympics, Skoblikova qualified for all four distances, and she managed to win all of them, thereby becoming the first Winter Olympian to win four individual gold medals.
+For the 1964 Olympics, Skoblikova qualified for all four distances, and she won all of them, thereby becoming the first Winter Olympian to win four individual gold medals.
 This record was only beaten by Eric Heiden who won all five speed skating events in 1980.
 Two weeks after the Olympics, she repeated her performance from Karuizawa and won all four distances at the world championships.